 Bio

-I have worked extensively in outpatient and inpatient contexts at a wide range of clinical sites — from UCSF’s and UCLA’s academic medical centers to San Francisco General Hospital and Citywide Case Management to the San Francisco and Greater LA Veterans Affairs hospitals.
-I have trained in both group and couples therapy, and for several years I have been a regular participant in a group of veterans and VA staff focused on building community, growing, and healing through surfing.
-Though I continue to practice psychiatry in other settings part-time, in my independent practice I am only accepting patients for individual psychotherapy, with prescribing when indicated.
+I have worked at outpatient and inpatient contexts at a wide range of clinical sites — including UCSF’s and UCLA’s academic medical centers, San Francisco General Hospital, Citywide Case Management, San Francisco County Jail, California State Prison, and the San Francisco and Greater LA Veterans Affairs hospitals.
+I have trained in both group and couples therapy, and I am a regular participant in a group of veterans and VA staff focused on building community, growing, and healing through surfing.
+In addition to my independent practice, I have part-time roles at Instituto Familiar de la Raza and the Committee of Interns and Residents.